IsaacMcIntyre/Kairos/kairos-be/README.md

 ## Server Setup
 ### Prerequisites
 - Docker Desktop installed
-- .env file with DB_PASSWORD setup
+- .env file with DB_PASSWORD setup (get this from renaming template.env)

 ### Running DB
 To get the database up and running, run the following bash commands.